Expats praise the overseas vaccination model our government rules out

 The Victorian and NSW governments have called on the federal government to accept offers of help, and stump up cash to help states open more mass clinics.

-But Professor Kidd resisted calls for such a program to be further expanded, saying Commonwealth respiratory clinics were already working as “mass vaccination sites”.
+But Professor Kidd resisted calls for further expansion, saying Commonwealth respiratory clinics were already working as “mass vaccination sites”.

-“We have over 100 mass vaccination sites established across the country … many of those sites are providing very large numbers of vaccine doses every day,” he said, in response to questions from The New Daily at a media conference in Canberra.
+“We have over 100 mass vaccination sites established across the country … many of those sites are providing very large numbers of vaccine doses every day,” he said.

 “That works very well.”

-Prime Minister Scott Morrison previously rubbished such calls, saying last month “we’re not going to put [people] in buses and take them off to military sites and have them herded into tents … No, they’re going to go to their GP.”
+Prime Minister Scott Morrison previously rubbished such calls, saying in March, “we’re not going to put [people] in buses and take them off to military sites and have them herded into tents … No, they’re going to go to their GP”.